Niveditha22-dot/project-/README.md

 For any queries or contributions, feel free to reach out:

-Email: pnbisaleri@gmail.com
+Email: nivedithar483@gmail.com

-GitHub: PNBisaleri

-Made with ❤️ by Pavithra N Bisaleri
+Made with ❤️ by Niveditha R